kanishka22it21/NUMBER-GUESSING-GAME/README.md

         If your guess is too high, the game will prompt you to try a lower number.
         If you guess correctly, you'll receive a congratulatory message.
  -**Track Attempts:** The game will display the number of attempts made.
- -**Reset Game:** Click the "Reset" button to start a new game with a new number.
+ -**Reset Game:** Click the "Reset" button to start a new game with a new number